-5 Early Signs of Termites and What They Look Like
+5 Early Signs of Termites: What to Look for in Florida Homes

 Termites are a common problem in South Florida, known for infesting many homes across the state.
 Their primary nutrition sources are wood and plant matter, which makes them a significant nuisance, as they can affect the wood inside and around your dwelling.

 The eastern subterranean termite, Florida dampwood termite, Formosan termite, and drywood termite are the most common termite species in Florida.
-Termite swarming is prevalent during Florida’s Spring and Summer months.
-Detecting subterranean termites is more challenging than drywood termites because they primarily dwell in the soil.
+Termite swarming is prevalent during Florida’s spring and summer months, though activity can occur year-round due to the warm climate.

 1. Stuck Doors or Windows

-Termite-induced damage can compromise your home’s structural integrity, leading to sagging ceilings and deteriorating baseboards.
+This damage can affect your home’s structural integrity and may also lead to sagging ceilings or deteriorating baseboards.

 2. Damage Under Paint or Wallpaper